DonBatman/mysiding/README.md

 mysiding
 ========

-Licenced as MIT.
-Created by Don
-Code for machine based off of Noncubic by yves_de_beck

 mysiding adds lines to the front of the block.
 All other sides stay the same.

 Simply craft the machine.
 Open the machine and put your blocks in.
 Click either wide or narrow and take your blocks.